UrsSchmidt/aquila/README.md

 You can also write recursive functions by using the variable that you assign the function to: `factorial := \n -> if n = 0: 1 else: n * factorial(n - 1);`
-You can also add additional (runtime) type-safety by stating what type each of parameters has: `a := \x : Integer -> 2 * x;` You can write void functions by using code blocks: `a := \s -> (write s;);` Here you can also use `Any` to explicitly state, that the argument can take any type.
+You can also add additional (runtime) type-safety by stating what type each of parameters has: `a := \x : Integer -> 2 * x;` You can write void functions by using code blocks: `a := \s -> (write s;);` Here you can also use `Any` to explicitly state, that the argument can take any type: `\x : Any -> x`

 The following predefined functions are available on functions:
  * `foreach(d : Dictionary, f : Function)`